-Drivers in California can only operate a vehicle legally if they have a valid registration for their car, truck, van, or motorcycle.
-Driving without valid registration can result in a ticket under CA Vehicle Code VC 4000(a)1 – California Vehicle Registration.
+Drivers in California can only operate a motor vehicle legally if they have a valid registration for their car, truck, van, or motorcycle.
+Driving without a valid registration can result in a ticket under the California Vehicle Code, specifically CA Vehicle Code VC 4000(a)1 – California Vehicle Registration.

-A VC 4000(a)1 ticket may force drivers to pay a fine.
-However, California considers this a “fix-it” ticket, and drivers may avoid the fine if they seek appropriate registration after a police stop.
+Unfortunately, a VC 4000(a)1 ticket may force drivers to pay registration fees and court fees.
+However, California considers this a “fix-it ticket,” and drivers may avoid the fine if they seek appropriate vehicle registration after a police stop.

 When Do the Police Issue a VC 4000(a)1 Ticket?

-Drivers can get a ticket for parking in a privately or publicly owned facility.
-The police may tow and impound a parked vehicle if it does not have proper registration information on display and they attempt to contact the owner about the lapse of registration.
+Drivers can get a ticket for parking in a privately or publicly owned parking facility.
+The police may tow and impound a parked vehicle with a tow truck if it does not have proper registration information on display and they attempt to contact the owner about the lapse of the vehicle’s registration.

-Proof of registration in California can include a:
+Proof of valid registration in California can include:

 - Registration certificate